ICCB-Cologne/spice/README.md

 ![](doc/logo_banner.png)

-**SPICE**, Selection Patterns In somatic Copy-number Events, is an event-level framework that infers discrete copy-number events from allele-specific profiles.
+**SPICE**, Selection Patterns In somatic Copy-number Events, is a framework that
+1) infers discrete copy-number events from allele-specific profiles,
+2) detects loci of selection in the copy-number data and
+3) can assign loci of selection to copy-number data

+See the [accompanying BioRxiv preprint](www.biorxiv.org/content/10.64898/2026.03.01.708809v1) for more information.

 ## 0. Installation